MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ScaleR provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.
 To convert the *AirlineDemoSmall.csv* text file into the .xdf data format, use the function *rxImport*.
 Using this function, you can convert the string column, *DayOfWeek*, to a factor variable.

-1. Create a variable representing the input file in the sample data directory.
+1. Create a variable named `sampleDataDir` representing the input file in the sample data directory.
 The location of this directory is stored as an option.
 It is initialized to the location of the *SampleData* directory included in the **RevoScaleR** package.
-You can use the **rxGetOption** function to retrieve this location:
+You can use the **rxGetOption** function to retrieve this location and store it as `sampleDataDir`.

     ~~~~
     sampleDataDir <- rxGetOption("sampleDataDir")